vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

     **ANZ631**: *"ANZ631, on departure turn right heading 190, climb five thousand"*

-## Noise Abatement
+## Noise Abatement (Night STARs)

 !!! warning "Use of Noise Abatement Operations"
+    In the real world, Auckland uses noise abatement procedures from 2300 until 0600 local in order to minimise disturbances over populated areas.

-    The use of Noise Abatement Operations on the network is **not** mandatory, and Controllers may elect to provide a normal control service if they wish.
+    The use of Noise Abatement procedures (Night STARs) on the network is **not** mandatory, and Controllers may elect to provide a normal control service if they wish.
 As the primary Controller affected, the decision to implement Noise Abatement Operations sits with AA TMA.

-      *Auckland employs noise abatement procedures from 2300 until 0600 local in order to minimise disturbances over populated areas.*
+    These STARs **shall not** be used during high-traffic volumes due to the lack of separation against other routine procedures.

 ### Use of the Preferential Runway System